es2mac/DrillAI/Ideas.md

   so the depth of search is limited
     - give filtering closure?
     - directly specify max search depth?

+- More concrete types for where I'm using tuples to pass information around

 ## The BCTS bot